omg-CPP/omg-CPP/README.md

 # 💫 About Me:
-Final-year Computer Science undergraduate with a strong foundation in software development and problem solving.
-Skilled in building responsive and efficient Single Page Applications (SPAs) using HTML, CSS, and JavaScript, with a focus on creating seamless user experiences and optimized performance.
+Final-year Computer Science undergraduate with a strong foundation in software development, problem solving, and Python programming.
+Proficient in Python fundamentals, including data types, control flow, functions, object-oriented programming, and Python data structures, with a focus on writing clean, efficient, and maintainable code.

-Possesses strong knowledge of Data Structures and Algorithms (DSA), enabling the design of efficient, scalable, and well-optimized solutions to complex problems.
-Experienced in working with relational databases using SQL for structured data management and querying.
+Possesses strong knowledge of Data Structures and Algorithms (DSA), enabling the design of efficient, scalable, and optimized solutions to complex problems.
+Experienced in working with relational databases using SQL for structured data management, querying, and manipulation.

-Proficient in Python programming, with hands-on experience in writing clean and maintainable code.
-Currently exploring Data Science at a beginner level, including basic data analysis, visualization, and understanding core concepts of machine learning.
+Proficient in NumPy and Pandas for data manipulation, analysis, and working with structured datasets.
+Currently exploring Data Science at a beginner level, including data preprocessing, exploratory data analysis, data visualization, and fundamental machine learning concepts.

-Adaptable and detail-oriented, with a continuous learning mindset and a keen interest in applying technical skills to real-world challenges and innovative projects.
+Adaptable and detail-oriented, with a continuous learning mindset and a keen interest in applying Python and data-driven techniques to real-world challenges and innovative projects.